GarrettHaley/CS-373-DADA/index.md

 ## Week 8 Write Up

 This week's write up will focus on the lecture content regarding social engineering and introductory data manipulation created by Eric Peterson, a research manager from McAfee.
 The topics he covered included terminology, history, technology, tools, research, and techniques.
-I thought the lecturer was pretty good, but I am not very interested in topics.
-The labs were somewhat interesting, but I found the interesting material very similair to previous weeks.
+I thought the lecturer was pretty good, but I am not very interested in phishing/social engineering attacks.
+The labs were somewhat interesting, but I found the interesting material somewhat repetitive of previous weeks.

 #### Terminology Discussed in Lecture

-Spam: Spam is unsolicited email messages sent in bulk email (this is also known as "junk mail").
+Spam: Unsolicited email messages sent in bulk email (this is also known as "junk mail").
 Below is an example of spam from lecture:

 <img src="spam.PNG" alt="hi51" class="inline"/>

-Ham: Ham is an email which is desired from the user and should not be classified as spam.
+Ham: Email which is desired from the user and should not be classified as spam.
 Below is an example of ham from lecture:

 <img src="ham.PNG" alt="hi51" class="inline"/>

 Spamtrap/Honeypot: A spamtrap is a honeypot used to collect spam.
-A honeypot is a mechanism set to draw in an adversary to detect, deflect or counteract attempts at unauthorized use of systems.
+A honeypot is a mechanism set to draw in an adversary to detect, deflect or counteract attempts at unauthorized access.

 Botnet: A botnet is a number fo internet connected devices which have been infected by an adversary.
-The adversary can use these devices to perform distributed denial of service attacks (DDoS), steal user information, send span, and allow the attacker to access the devices, and potentially its connections.
+The adversary can use these devices to perform distributed denial of service attacks (DDoS), steal user information, send spam, and allow the attacker to access the devices, and potentially its connections.

 Snowshoe Spam: Essentially, unsolicited bulk emailing which spreads across a large area briefly, and only once.